bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_9.rst

 --------------

 Widgets are additional visual elements that you can include in your visualization.
-You can user widgets to display information or to interactively control elements of your Bokeh document, for example.
+Use widgets to display additional information or to interactively control elements of your Bokeh document, for example:

-For example:

 .. bokeh-plot:: docs/first_steps/examples/first_steps_9_widgets.py
     :source-position: none